About Me

 Radio and X-ray correlation plane for accreting compact sources from Panurach et al. 2021.
 Adapted from Bahramian et al. 2018

 We analyze quasi/strictly-simultaneous radio and X-ray observations of eight bright accreting neutron stars (six persistenly accreting and two transients) to get an insight on the relationship between accretion inflow and jet/outflow.
 We find that these sources do follow the standard behaviors of accreting neutron star low-mass X-ray binaries, but with greater extremes of luminous radio emission.
 This work is currently accepted and published (Panurach et al. 2021, ApJ, 923, 88 ).
+We also did a follow up study on X1850-087 after showing unusual radio varability published in Panurach et al. 2023, ApJ, 946, 88.

 Radio Studies of Neutron Star Ultraluminious X-ray Sources